 The only way to get executable code into the Magento Commerce production environment is to run it through a provisioning process.
 This involves pushing source code from your source repository into a remote repository that initiates a deployment process.
 Access to that deployment target is controlled so you have complete control over who can access the deployment target.
 All deployments of application code to the production environment are controlled by the customer.

-Backups are created every six hours (four times per day) using the AWS EBS Snapshot service.
+Backups are created every hour using our backup service.
 This creates an independent backup on redundant storage.
 Because the EBS volumes are encrypted, the backups are also encrypted.